Skip to main content

 Quick Facts

 Is TXU Energy good?
-TXU Energy is reliable but expensive, charging 15-25% more than budget providers for identical electricity on the same grid.
+TXU Energy has the widest plan variety in Texas—free nights, seasonal passes, solar buyback, EV charging—but you’ll pay 15-25% more than budget providers for the same electricity on the same grid.

 • Parent Company: Vistra Corp (NYSE: VST)

-• Best For: Long-term residents wanting rate stability and 24/7 phone support
+• Best For: Homeowners who want plan variety and 24/7 support

 Company Overview

-TXU charges 15-25% more than competitors for identical electricity [ComparePower rate analysis, 2.5M+ enrollments].
-Same grid.
+TXU Energy is the biggest name in Texas electricity—and the most expensive among major providers.
+They charge 15-25% more than competitors for identical power on the same grid [ComparePower rate analysis, 2.5M+ enrollments].
 Same wires.
 Same electrons hitting your meter.
-You’re paying for the brand your parents had—and the TV commercials that keep that name familiar.
+You’re paying for TV commercials, a large customer service operation, and the name your parents probably had.

-TXU sells you electricity.
-Oncor, CenterPoint, or your local utility delivers it.
-When your power goes out, TXU can’t help you—that’s the utility’s job.
+One thing worth understanding: TXU sells you electricity.
+Oncor, CenterPoint, AEP, or TNMP delivers it.
+When your power goes out, TXU can’t restore it—that’s the utility company’s job, regardless of who sends your bill.

 Where TXU Operates

-Austin and San Antonio?
-Municipal utilities run those cities.
+Austin and San Antonio run municipal utilities.
 TXU can’t sell there, and neither can anyone else on this site.

 Plan Types Offered